How to Write a Letter of Interest (38 Samples and Examples)

 When writing a letter of interest, there are several do’s and don’ts that you should keep in mind.
 Knowing and understanding them will help you compose a more compelling letter.

-The do’s and don’ts of writing a letter of interest include:
+The do’s and don’ts include:

 Do’s